 Execution Costs: Similar to transaction fees, fees for deploying and interacting with smart contracts on Solana are based on the computational resources required.
-This is intended to ensure that users are charged proportionally for the resources they consume.
+This ensures that users are charged proportionally for the resources they consume.

 H.6 Use of distributed ledger technology